 At present, less than 20 per cent of the population utilises public health facilities.
 One study has pointed out that only 38 per cent of the PHCs have the required number of doctors and only 30 per cent of the PHCs have sufficient stock of medicines.
+Urban-Rural and Poor-Rich Divide:

-Urban-Rural and Poor-Rich Divide: Though 70 per cent of India's population lives in rural areas, only one-fifth of its hospitals (including private hospitals) are located in rural areas.
+Though 70 per cent of India's population lives in rural areas, only one-fifth of its hospitals (including private hospitals) are located in rural areas.
 Rural India has only about half the number of dispensaries.
-Out of
+Out of about 6.3 lakh beds in government hospitals, roughly 30 per cent are available in rural areas.
+Thus, people

 - The overall health status of the country has certainly improved through the years.
 Life expectancy has gone up, infant mortality rate has come down.
 Smallpox has been eradicated and the goal to eradicate leprosy and polio looks achievable.
 But these statistics seem good only when you look at them in isolation.
 Compare these with the rest of the world.
-You can get these details from the World Health Report brought out by the World Health Organization What do you find? - Observe your class for a month and find out why some students remain absent.
+You can get these details from the World Health Report brought out by the World Health Organization What do you find? - ➤ Observe your class for a month and find out why some students remain absent.
 If it is due to health problems, then find out what kind of medical problems they had.
 Collect the details of the problem, the nature of treatment they took and the amount of money their parents spent on their treatment.
 Discuss the information in class.

-about 7.13 lakh beds in government hospitals, roughly 30 per cent are available in rural areas.
-Thus, people living in rural areas do not have sufficient medical infrastructure.
+living in rural areas do not have sufficient medical infrastructure.
 This has led to differences in the health status of people.
 As far as hospitals are concerned, there are only 0.36 hospitals for every one lakh people in rural areas, while urban areas have 3.6 hospitals for the same number of people.
 The PHCs located in rural areas do not even offer X-ray or blood testing facilities, which for a city dweller, constitutes basic healthcare.
 States, like Bihar, Madhya Pradesh, Rajasthan and Uttar Pradesh, are relatively lagging behind in healthcare facilities.
 In rural areas, the percentage of people who have no access to proper healthcare facilities has increased over the last few years.

 Villagers have no access to any specialised medical care, like paediatrics, gynaecology, anaesthesia and obstetrics.
-Even though 530 recognised medical colleges produce about 50,000 medical graduates every year, the shortage of doctors in rural areas persists.
+Even though 380 recognised medical colleges produce about 44,000 medical graduates every year, the shortage of doctors in rural areas persists.
 While one-fifth of these doctor graduates leave the country for better monetary prospects, many others opt for private hospitals, which are mostly located in urban areas.
-What could be the reason for this trend?
-Interact with one or two doctors working in your area and discuss in the class.

-One study points out that the poorest 20 per cent of Indians living in both urban and rural areas spend 12 per cent of their income on healthcare, while the rich spend only 2 per cent.
+The poorest 20 per cent of Indians living in both urban and rural areas spend 12 per cent of their income on healthcare, while the rich spend only 2 per cent.
 What happens when the poor fall sick?
 Many have to sell their land or even pledge their children to afford treatment.
 Since government-run hospitals do not provide sufficient facilities, the poor are driven to private hospitals, which make them indebted forever, else they opt to die.
-Recently, Indian governments have been taking various initiatives to improve healthcare.
-Collect the details and review in the class.